jaistudy1996/Voting-Machine/README.md

 attempting to store ‘dog’:‘Fido’ in the same slot.
 After this fault, the slot will contain ‘cat’:‘Fido’ and a subsequent attempt to retrieve the value of ‘cat’ will yield ‘Fido’ instead of ‘Tom.’

+### Database
+The database is a well-behaved dictionary.
+When the program exits, the contents of the dictionary are written to a file named `source-votes.txt`.
+When the program starts, the contents of this file, if present, are ready into the dictionary.
+The file consists of one line per database entry, containing the key, then a tab, then the value.
+As such, tabs are not permitted in keys or values.
+The entries may appear in this file in any order.

+### Broker
+The database system is managed by a broker.
+The broker accepts commands from the program, attempts to satisfy them from cache if possible, and ensures that the database is up-to-date.
+The broker supports a few failure modes of its own.
+>* Write failure.
+The broker sends the data to the cache, but fails to send the data to the database.
+>* Read failure.
+The broker returns that there is no data, without checking the cache or database first.
+>* Replay failure.
+On reading from the database, the broker returns whatever it last returned instead of checking the cahce or database.

+### Architecture

+####When the program invokes the function to set the value of a key, the following components
+are active:
+1. The input key is passed through a noisy channel to the broker.
+2. The input value is passed through a noisy channel to the broker.
+3. The key is passed through a noisy channel from the broker to the cache.
+4. The value is passed through a noisy channel from the broker to the cache.
+5. The cache stores the key and value in the appropriate slot, discarding whatever was already there.
+6. The key is passed through a noisy channel from the broker to the database.
+7. The value is passed through a noisy channel from the broker to the database.
+8. The key, value pair is stored in the database, replacing any key-value pair that had the same key.

+#### When the program invokes the function to append a value to the list associated with a
+key, the following components are active:

+1. The input key is passed through a noisy channel to the broker.
+2. The input value is passed through a noisy channel to the broker.
+3. The key is passed through a noisy channel from the broker to the cache.
+4. The cache looks up the value associated with the key, if any.
+5. If the value was found in the cache:
+(a) The value is passed through a noisy channel from the cache to the broker.
+(b) If the cached value is a tuple, the broker appends the input value to it.
+Otherwise, the broker makes a tuple containing the cached value and the input value.
+6. If the value was not found in the cache:
+(a) The key is passed through a noisy channel from the broker to the database.
+(b) The database looks up the value associated with the key, if any.
+(c) If the value was found in the database:
+i.
+The value is passed through a noisy channel from the database to the broker. ii.
+If the retrieved value is a tuple, the broker appends the input value to it.
+Otherwise, the broker makes a tuple containing the retireved value and the input value.
+(d) If the value was not found in the database:
+i.
+The broker creates a tuple containing the input value.
+7. The key is passed through a noisy channel from the broker to the cache.
+8. The tuple is passed through a noisy channel from the broker to the cache.
+9. The cache stores the key and tuple in the appropriate slot, discarding whatever was already there.
+10. The key is passed through a noisy channel from the broker to the database.
+11. The tuple is passed through a noisy channel from the broker to the database.
+12. The key, value pair is stored in the database, replacing any key-value pair that had the same key.
+If there were no faults, this has the effect of replacing the tuple that was there with the tuple that has had the input value appended.

+#### When the program invokes the function to retrieve the value associated with a key:
+1. The input key is passed through a noisy channel to the broker.
+2. The key is passed through a noisy channel from the broker to the cache.
+3. The cache looks up the value associated with the key, if any.
+4. The value, if found, is passed through a noisy channel from the cache to the broker.
+5. If the value was not found in the cache:
+(a) The key is passed through a noisy channel from the broker to the database.
+(b) The database looks up the value associated with the key, if any.
+(c) If the value was found in the database:
+i.
+The value is passed through a noisy channel from the database to the broker. ii.
+The key is passed through a noisy channel from the broker to the cache. iii.
+The value is passed through a noisy channel from the broker to the cache. iv.
+The cache stores the key and value in the appropriate slot, discarding whatever was already there.
+6. The found value, if any, is passed through a noisy channel from the broker to the program.

+#### When the program invokes the function to delete a key and its associated value:
+1. The input key is passed through a noisy channel to the broker.
+2. The key is passed through a noisy channel from the broker to the cache.
+3. The cache looks for and removes the key from the cache if found.
+4. The key is passed through a noisy channel from the broker to the database.
+5. The database looks up the value associated with the key, if any.
+6. If the value was found in the database:
+(a) The key and its value are removed from the database.
+(b) The value is passed through a noisy channel from the database to the broker.
+(c) The found value is passed through a noisy channel from the broker to the program.